bclenet/BEP028_BIDSprov/examples/dcm2niix/README.md

 ## Experiment #1

-We describe the provenance records inside the following files:
+The aim of the experiment is to describe the provenance records inside several files.
+Here we use sidecars and modality agnostic files inside the `prov/` directory, as follows:
 ```
 .
 ├── prov